- やさしい日本語

 First of all, what is "Specified Skills"?

-Specified Skills is the name of a residence status.
+Specified Skills is the name of your status of residence.

-It is one of the residence statuses called "permanent resident," "diplomat," "intra-company transferee," "study abroad," and "technical intern training."
+It is one of the status of residence called "permanent resident", "diplomacy", "intra-company transfer", "study abroad", "Technical Intern Training", etc.

 This is a status of residence that allows foreigners to work in fields where it is difficult to secure human resources.
 In addition to the construction industry, it is accepted in 16 other fields, including agriculture, fishing, and nursing care.